krakjoe/jitfu/README.md

 JIT-Fu
 ======
-*A lesson in the art of JoeJITFu ...*
+*A lesson in the art of JoeJITFu!*

 JIT-Fu is a PHP library built around ```libjit```, exposing an OO API for the creation of native instructions to PHP userland.